abhi2020-ds/abhi2020-ds.github.io/about.md

 <span class="image left"><img src="{{ "/images/profile.jpg" | absolute_url }}" alt="" /></span>

-I have been working in data analytics, science and engineering space for over 10+ years.
-I hold a M.S degree in Computer Sc from University Of Illinois, and a bachelors degree in Computer Sc from SJB Institute Of Technology at Bangalore, India.
+Over 10+ years experience in Data Analytics and Engineering.
+Have a M.S degree in Computer Sc from University Of Illinois.
+Passionate to learn and grow in this space as technology evolves.

-Technology has been my life long passion, I stumbled upon computers and Operating Systems quiet early.
-It was fascinating to see how low/high level languages can communicate with machines and use it for computing purpose.
-At home, IBM machine was my frst PC with Windows 98 OS.
-As I continued to advance through my technical learning I learnt programming languages like HTML, C, Java and C++.
-At present, my major area of focus is towards data analytics and engineering using Business Intelligence analytics platforms like Cognos, ThoughtSpot, and Power BI.

   <p>
-  Having worked in data warehouse domain for many years, I have acquired advanced knowledge of database systems and latest BI technologies.
-Over the years, working at manufacturing and finance Industries has provided me better understanding of several key business operations.
-To translate industries business rules into technical solutions sparked deep interest towards exploring more into Business Intelligence technologies.
+  Having worked in data warehouse domain for many years, I have developed my skills at advanced knowledge of database systems along with latest BI technologies.
+Over the years, working at manufacturing, retail and finance Industries has helped me better understand key business process and operations.
+My goal is to keep exploring data anlytics, science and engineering domain and collaborate with fellow enthusiasts.
   </p>